Shortlisted projects for IEEE R-10 funding are as below :

 The teams will be awarded fund grants to support their implementation.
 Suitable mentors from industry and academia will be invited to guide the teams, depending on the requirements and availability.
 In addition, webinars will be held to assist the teams on important topics such as Service Learning, Project Management and Planning.

 After 4 successful years in India, this program is now being organized to reach participants from all the Asia-Pacific (IEEE Region 10) countries.
 Bangalore Section is sponsoring AIyeHum 2014.
 Project proposal submission Project proposals are invited for submission.
-The projects should benefit an underserved population or solve a community problem, applying science and technology.
+The projects should benefit an under-served population or solve a community problem, applying science and technology.
 A strong practical implementation of the projects, actually reaching the target beneficiaries is expected.

+Ideally, we would love to see the projects adopted by the beneficiary partners and sustained for long term utilization.
+Good project V/s ok project Your projects can be between the two extreme ends as depicted below.
+It is better to be as close to the first example as possible.
 Example of a great project: We developed a low cost solar electric lighting system and deployed it in a village nearby.
 The project was able to light a few homes and users are happy to find the project affordable and easy to maintain.
 An NGO in the village is interested to manufacture more such project kits and distribute.
 Our project is such that it can easily be replicated and handed over to the NGO for administering it.
-We are working with the NGO to sustain its usage for longterm.
+We are working with the NGO to sustain its usage for long term.